-There are, however, some missing features compared to Quboo Cloud (like Campaigns) and it requires technical knowledge to make it work.
+There are, however, some missing features compared to Quboo Cloud.
+It only supports Sonarqube, you can’t use campaigns, and it requires technical knowledge to make it work.

 The way of working is similar, there is only a big difference: instead of having a plugin installed to push data from SonarQube, Quboo standalone connects directly to SonarQube’s API and gets data from there.
 It’s based on the assumption that, if you can deploy Quboo on premise, you can safely configure it in such a way that it has access to your server.